hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 == Changelog ==

+= 4.17.0 =
+* Fixed running migrations on a fresh installation.

 = 4.16.0 =
 * Added integration with Germanized for WooCommerce.
 * Added integration with Icegram Express, including popup and widget forms.